nfrankel/vaadin7-workshop/README.md

     For connection parameters, use the available `Parameters` class.

-2. In the click listener, replace usage of the `addBean()` method and the `Message` class with the `addItem()` method and getting the desired property to set its value:
+2. In the click listener, replace usage of the `addRow()` method with the `addItem()` method and getting the desired property to set its value:

     ```java
     Object rowId = output.addItem();